jeremiah-sypult/Quake-III-Arena/README.md

     code/quake3.sln
     q3radiant/Radiant.sln

-To compile the qvms, you need to run some batch files: you will need to have lcc.exe q3cpp.exe q3rcc.exe and q3asm.exe in your path ( some precompiled binaries are provided in lcc/bin and code/win32/mod-sdk-setup/bin ) the qvm batch files are in code/game code/cgame code/q3_ui code/ui ..
+To compile the qvms, you need to run some batch files.
+You will also need to have lcc.exe q3cpp.exe q3rcc.exe and q3asm.exe in your path.
+The qvm batch files are in:

+    code/game
+    code/cgame
+    code/q3_ui
+    code/ui

 COMPILING ON GNU/LINUX
 ==================